twio142/Menu-Bar-Search/README.md

 A fork of [BenziAhamed/Menu-Bar-Search](https://github.com/BenziAhamed/Menu-Bar-Search) with a few additional features:

-- Support matching menu items by Chinese pinyin: `-match-pinyin true`.
+- Support matching menu items by Chinese pinyin: `-match-pinyin`.
 - Add `match-click` mode to directly click the menu item on **exact match**.

+Use `./menu -h` to see all available options.

 ### `match-click` mode, explained